ant-design/ant-design/components/tag/demo/animation.md

 ## en-US

-Add or remove animations to the tag using [rc-tween-one] (https://github.com/react-component/tween-one).
+Animating the Tag by using [rc-tween-one] (https://github.com/react-component/tween-one).

 ````jsx
 import {